MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

 That's it.

-## UPDATE: test projects using MSTest, xUnit, NUnit frameworks are created.
+## UPDATE: A sigle test project is created.

-### These projects are created with bare minimum code as all test classes are derived from a common Test<TModelInterface, TModel, TIDType> class.
+### This project is with bare minimum code and can be used commonly for all frameworks i.e. xUnit, NUnit or MSTest.

+Which framework will be used can be decided by a user simply by defining compiler constants MODEL_USEXUNIT or MODEL_USENUNIT. if neither of those defined then MSTest will be used.